-The exact spot where Southern 242’s wreckage is buried remains a mystery – but its location is in a very public place.
-After I became fully immersed in this oral history project, I found out that the wreckage has in fact been an unmarked grave site for nearly four decades.
-Every year, thousands of people unknowingly visit this forgotten tomb during events at the popular Samuel U. Braly Sports Complex in Dallas, GA.
+The exact spot where Southern 242’s wreckage is buried remains a mystery – but it can be found in a very public place.
+After I committed to telling this story, I found out that the wreckage has in fact been an unmarked grave site for nearly four decades.
+Every year, many thousands of people unknowingly visit this forgotten tomb during games at the Samuel U. Braly Sports Complex in Dallas, GA.
 How is this even possible?
-The story begins right after the plane lost both engines in a hailstorm on April 4, 1977.
+The story begins right after the plane tragically lost both engines in a hailstorm on April 4, 1977.

 Within hours of the crash in New Hope, GA, the National Transportation Safety Board had recovered the flight data recorder and sent it to Washington for analysis.
 By the end of the week, the NTSB had transported the remaining parts of the airplane that were needed for the investigation to a secure hangar in Atlanta.
 The rest of the aircraft was taken to the county dump in nearby Dallas, GA and quickly buried, including the charred section of the fuselage in which so many passengers had tragically burned to death.

 By mid-April, the crash site had reopened to traffic, the telephone poles had been repaired, the police barriers were down, and there was talk about “getting things back to normal.”
 New Hope had survived, and the tight community that had pulled together after the crash was made whole again – but a closer look paints a different picture.